 She might have seemed crazy at times, but it takes a little bit of crazy to confront the world and stick to your own core.
 She was rebellious in the most kind and loving way.
 For that special extra something she chose to feel and live.
 For something greater than us she refers to as God.
 Within yourself.
 For love.

 Can I be me?
 She knew she was the love, so she loved herself in a way that she never put herself first.
 Nothing of what she did seemed like the world to her.
 She loved what she did, but most of all she loved love.
 She used love, herself, for love.

 Or till Bobbi Kristina comes in 👇🏻.
 The way Whitney just lets her baby be and the way Bobbi Kristina loves that, the way the baby looks at her mom, the way they dance, the way Whitney stops the band, the way Whitney teaches her daughter the rhythm on the stage is exactly the way she teaches her baby to love.

 Or till Whitney melts when hugging her baby and then just can’t get enough of hearing her baby 👇🏻.

 Not in “my baby is everything to me” way, but rather in a “I am just melting this is how much I love her” way.
 This, too, comes from elegance and free love.
-My pride and joy she would say.
+My pride and joy she used to say.

 In the long run, there is just one love, one Whitney and yes, we can!